There isn’t just one type of API (Application Programming Interface) but actually, there are four main types of APIs:

 - Internal service APIs consist of exposing internal services, reflecting parts of internal processes, or some complex actions.

-- External service APIs are third-party services that can be embedded into the existing services of the company to bring additional value.
+- External service APIs are third-party services that can be embedded in the company’s existing services to bring additional value.

 - User experience APIs leverage composite APIs to help app developers provide the right experience for each specific device (desktop, mobile, tablet, VPA, IoT).